If you’ve been playing the guitar for a while, you’re probably ready to take on more intermediate material.

 Top 50 Intermediate Electric and Acoustic Guitar Songs

-This article will cover intermediate electric and acoustic guitar songs, as well as intermediate guitar solos.
+This article will cover learning songs on guitar for intermediate electric and acoustic guitar, as well as intermediate guitar solos.
 Each of these pieces incorporates different styles and techniques, so don’t be afraid to try something new.
-The main thing to remember as you attempt these songs is that they are meant to challenge you and take your playing to the next level.
+The main thing to remember as you attempt learning songs on the guitar they are meant to challenge you and take your playing to the next level.

 You may listen to some of these songs and think that they’re impossible to play, but you can’t expect to become the next Stevie Ray Vaughan overnight.
 You know the amount of practice it took to evolve from a beginner to an intermediate guitarist, so just remember to stick with it and keep practicing every day.
 Pretty much everyone feels this way when learning the guitar, so don’t be discouraged!